1000 Guineas Preview, Tips, Runners & Trends (Guineas Festival)

 Route to the 1000 Guineas

-Many trainers will target races to use as prep races before coming to the 1000 Guineas, these are the races which the recent winners ran in before coming here:
+Many trainers target races as preparation for the 1000 Guineas.
+These are the races which the recent winners ran in before coming here:

 InfoLast Race